 Stage 5: Configure MyHub For O365 SSO

 Once your O365 administrator has completed stages 1-4, you will be ready to configure your MyHub instance.

 - Step 1: Before proceeding with this step check that you have the following values ready to be used:

 - Directory (tenant) ID

-- Step 2: Log into your MyHub site as an administrator and navigate to the Admin area and click the Site Settings button.
+- Step 2: Log into your MyHub site as an administrator and navigate to the Admin sidebar and click the gear icon, then Site Security & Settings.

 - Step 3: Expand the Office 365 Single Sign-On settings area and enter your Application (client) ID, Client secret and Directory (tenant) ID values.
 Then click the Enable checkbox followed by the Update button.

 - Step 4: When you click the Update button after checking the Enabled checkbox MyHub will perform the following steps:

 - Check that your Office 365 credentials are valid